code4romania/website-factory/help/content/school/en/04-Content/12-test.md

 shared on social media, for example.
 Check on social media if all the elements are correctly displayed.

-Check the integration with the payment processor services.
-Try to make a donation with Netopia, EuPlatesc or PayPal and test if everything works fine from the beginning to the thank you page.

 If you added a tracking code from Google Analytic to measure the website traffic, then check if the data is correctly transmitted and if Google Analytics registers all the visits.

 If you have additional integrations which are not part of Website
-Factory: ONG, then check if these are completely functional before the public launching of the website.
+Factory: Schools, then check if these are completely functional before the public launching of the website.

 ### Check all the content